judaicalink/judaicalink-site/content/search.md

 <div id="results">
 </div>
 <p></p>
-<p>Note: this is a very early experimental search functionality, currently limited to at most 10 results.
-However, it might help to quickly figure out, if we have something in our knowledge graph regarding your search.</p>
+<p>Note: this is currently limited to at most 10 results.
+However, it might help to quickly figure out, if we have something in our knowledge graph regarding your search or to generate new entry point into our data.</p>
 <p>
 The search functionality is powered by ElasticSearch and currently indexes name, birth- and death dates, and abstract.
 </p>